Competition

 This Law applies to the States, a Minister, a body created by Act of

-the States and to any States Authority in so far as the States, Minister, body or States Authority is carrying on a business, but it
+the States and to any States Authority in so far as the States, Minister, body

-does not apply to the States or such a Minister, body or States Authority when
+States or such a Minister, body or States Authority when acting in any other capacity.

 5 Employment